rootstrap/ml-training/README.md

 - Tensorflow:  modeling and deployment of ML algorithms
 - Nltk: tool for text processing.

+*Pandas data structures*
+- DataFrame: 2-dimensional structure which can reference by column or row.
+- Series: 1-dimensional array.
+Represents a single column.

+A DataFrame is a collection of Series.
+Possible datatypes for a column in a DataFrame: int,float, datetime, bool, category.
+To the common types it is added the 'category' type, which represents different values for the classes.

 ## Data cleaning
 This is an example to apply data cleaning techniques.
 The main objective is to prepare the data to apply a prediction over the sales variable.